geoflows/dclaw/docs/src/theory.md

     - Slope angle in x-direction (used only if bed-normal coordinates are enabled)
     - degrees
 *   - {math}`h_e`
-    - Initial thickness of material that can be entrained.
+    - Initial thickness of erodible material that can be entrained.
     - meters
 :::